 m) Safeguarding of Adults and Children

-SafeGolf is a partnership of UK golf bodies committed to promoting a safe and positive environment for all those participating, working and volunteering in the sport of golf.
-As part of our SafeGolf accreditation we have appointed General Manager, Rob Climas as the Club Welfare Officer and have produced 2 safeguarding polices that we as a club adhere to and we ask all members to be aware of which are displayed in the clubhouse and via the club website.
+SafeGolf is a partnership of UK golf bodies committed to promoting a safe and positive environment for all those participating, working, and volunteering in the sport of golf.
+As part of our SafeGolf accreditation, we have appointed General Manager Rob Climas as the Club Welfare Officer and have produced two safeguarding policies that we, as a club, adhere to.
+Members are asked to be aware of these policies, which are displayed in the Clubhouse and on the Club website.

 n) Members Buggies